GoogleChrome/chrome-extensions-samples/api-samples/tabCapture/README.md

 # chrome.tabCapture

-A sample demonstrates using the [`chrome.tabCapture`](https://developer.chrome.com/docs/extensions/reference/tabCapture/) API.
+A sample that demonstrates how to use the [`chrome.tabCapture`](https://developer.chrome.com/docs/extensions/reference/tabCapture/) API.

 ## Overview